Stirling-Tools/Stirling-Tools.github.io/docs/Paid-Offerings.md

 **"Server" vs "Processor"**: Server is the self-hosted, flat-rate plan you run on your own infrastructure.
 Processor is the cloud-hosted, per-document plan.
 They are not the same thing.

-> **Note on "Professional":** "Professional" is **not** a current public plan name.
-It is a legacy internal term that maps to the **Server** tier.
-If you see a "Professional tier" referenced anywhere, treat it as the Server tier.
+> **Note on "Professional":** "Professional" and "Server" refer to the same tier.
+If you see a "Professional tier" referenced anywhere, it means the Server tier (or higher).

 ## Available Plans